Brian Dukes

 What multiples do construction companies sell for?

-Construction companies generally sell for an average EBITDA multiple of 9-11x.
-Factors such as owner dependence, specialized contracts, and complex operations can affect these multiples, especially for smaller firms.
+Generally, construction companies sell for an average EBITDA multiple of 9-11x.
+Factors such as owner dependence, specialized contracts, and complex operations can affect these multiples, especially for smaller firms (see our guide on small business valuation multiples by industry for more).

 However, those specializing in a niche or demonstrating strong leadership in their sector can command higher construction company valuation multiples.